RELATES TO: KRS 200.654, 200.668, 211.647, 216.2970, 34 C.F.R. 303.11, 303.321, 303.322, 303.421, 20 U.S.C. 1434

 (c)1.
 If a norm-referenced test reveals a delay in one (1) of the five (5) skill areas but does not meet the eligibility criteria required by paragraph (b) of this subsection, a more in-depth standardized test in that area of development may be administered if the following is evident:

 a.
-The primary level evaluator and a parent or guardian have a concern or suspect that the child’s delay is greater than the testing revealed;
+The initial evaluator and a parent or guardian have a concern or suspect that the child’s delay is greater than the testing revealed;

 b.
 A different norm-referenced test tool reveals a standardized score which would meet eligibility criteria; and